-When you know there’s a lifestyle habit change you need to make, but day after day you feel stuck in what you’re doing, here are my top strategies to get unstuck:
+When you know there ares healthy lifestyle goals you should reach, but day after day you feel stuck in what you’re doing, here are my top strategies to get unstuck:

 Make a List